RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/18-JOB.md

 <sup>10</sup> They abhor me, they flee far from me, and spare not to spit in my face.
 <sup>11</sup> Because he hath loosed my cord, and afflicted me, they have also let loose the bridle before me.
 <sup>12</sup> Upon [my] right [hand] rise the youth; they push away my feet, and they raise up against me the ways of their destruction.
-<sup>13</sup> They mar my path, they set forward my calamity , they have no helper.
+<sup>13</sup> They mar my path, they set forward my calamity, they have no helper.
 <sup>14</sup> They came [upon me] as a wide breaking in [of waters]: in the desolation they rolled themselves [upon me].
 <sup>15</sup> Terrors are turned upon me: they pursue my soul as the wind: and my welfare passeth away as a cloud.
 <sup>16</sup> And now my soul is poured out upon me; the days of affliction have taken hold upon me.